This one's for the unpubs.

 Some of you know that Michael Chabon is one one of my favorite authors.
 This is a man who pays it extra.
 His seemingly limitless vocabulary far exceeds the recommended daily requirement.
 His use of language is stunning.
 His word selection is unerring.
 Mark Twain ("The difference between the right word and the almost right word is the difference between lightning and a lightning bug") would be so proud.
 Chabon generally does not send you running to the dictionary, though.
 Usually you can tell what the word means from its context or the colorful visual he paints.
 Sometimes, he tells you flat out.

+This flies in the face of an old adage drilled into my brain by a newspaper editor I once had: "The old words are best.
+The old words when short are best of all."
+She attributed this quote to Winston Churchill who, let's face it, was no mean piker when it came to memorable words and phrases.
 But when I searched Google, I was unable to unearth that quote in that form.
 Most sites repeat the gist, more or less, as "Broadly speaking, the short words are best, and the old words best of all" or "Short words are best, and old words best of all."
 These two versions do not make much sense to me.
 After all, there are plenty of long and arcane "old" words.

 (See Chaucer, Geoffrey: "Here bygynneth the Book of the Tales of Caunterbury."
 I don't know about you, but "begins" works a lot better for me.
 Oh, here's a good one: "To ferne halwes, kowthe in sondre londes"--which may or may not mean 'to distant shrines known in sundry lands'.
 What can I say?
 It's been awhile.)